rogerlew/OpenHydroFlow/Tutorial.md

 5. Results show that during peak demand (e.g., 7-9 AM), pressure might drop to 40m in this area, while during low demand (e.g., 2 AM), it might rise to 55m.

-This is how HydroFlow provides insights into water distribution systems without requiring the original WNTR library, while still maintaining the essential principles of hydraulic network modeling.
+This is how OpenHydroFlow provides insights into water distribution systems without requiring the original WNTR library, while still maintaining the essential principles of hydraulic network modeling.